Enforcing hidden physics in physics-informed neural networks: Introduction

-In this paper, we propose a simple yet arguably more generalized alternative to incorporate the hidden physical laws into PINNs.
-Rather than explicitly constructing a thermodynamic potential, our approach seeks the direct physical representation of these hidden laws, namely, irreversibility.
-In accordance with \emph{the Second Law of Thermodynamics}, many natural processes show an intrinsic directionality that cannot spontaneously reverse without external intervention.
-For example, as illustrated in Figure~\ref{fig:PINN_physics}a, the solution $u$ of the Fisher-type reaction–diffusion equation (\ref{eq:Fisher}) exhibits a typical form of spatial irreversibility: the traveling front propagates monotonically outward under the prescribed initial and boundary conditions, leading to monotonically decreasing in space ahead of $x=x_0$.
-Motivated by this universal irreversible nature, we introduce a practical regularization strategy to bridge the gap between the hidden physical irreversibility and conventional strong-form PINNs, and investigate its influence on the optimization dynamics, accuracy, and convergence behavior.
+In this study, we first propose a simple yet arguably more applicable strategy to incorporate the hidden physical laws into PINNs.
+Rather than constructing an explicit thermodynamic potential, our approach directly target the physical representation of these hidden laws, namely, irreversibility.
+Specifically, many natural processes show an intrinsic directionality that cannot spontaneously reverse without external intervention.
+Motivated by this universal nature, we introduce a practical regularization technique to bridge the gap between the hidden physical irreversibility and conventional strong-form PINNs (Figure \ref{fig:framework}), and we examine its impact on optimization dynamics, accuracy, and convergence.
+Through extensive benchmark evaluations, we demonstrate that this regularization strategy can reduce predictive errors by more than an order of magnitude without any sacrifice in computational cost.
+Importantly, our approach is neither task-specific nor model-specific, and can be readily applied to various scientific areas and physics-informed learning frameworks, opening a new pathway for trustworthy scientific machine learning.

-The remainder of this paper is organized as follows.
-Section \ref{sec:regularization_strategy} introduces the proposed irreversibility-regularized strategy in a straightforward and generalized manner to enforce hidden physical constraints during PINN training.
-Five representative benchmark problems, corresponding to two typical types of irreversibility, referred to as \emph{directional irreversibility} and \emph{dissipative irreversibility}, are then examined in Sections \ref{sec:directional_irreversibility} and \ref{sec:dissipative_irreversibility}, with comprehensive comparisons to both conventional PINNs and FEM reference solutions.
-Finally, concluding remarks and discussions are provided in Section \ref{sec:conclusion}.